 In addition to meeting the university's general graduate admission requirements, applicants must meet specific requirements of the MSEE program.
 Applicants must hold a Bachelor of Science in Electrical Engineering from an independently accredited university recognized by AUS.
-Degreed individuals in engineering fields or a quantitative science field that is closely related to the sought program field may be considered on a case-by-case basis.
-An applicant with a bachelor's degree in technology (or less than four years of university-level work) will not normally be admitted to the program.
+Degreed individuals in engineering fields or a quantitative science field that is closely related

-Students seeking an MSEE degree must complete a minimum of 30 credit hours consisting of college core courses, program core courses, program elective courses, a seminar and a thesis, with a minimum cumulative grade point average of 3.00.
+Students seeking an MSEE degree must complete a minimum of 30 credits consisting of college/program core courses, program elective courses, a seminar, and a thesis or a professional project with a minimum cumulative grade point average of 3.00.